cchaonie/txt2epub/README.md

 # txt2epub

-A simple command line tool to convert txt file to epub html files
+A simple command line tool to convert txt file to epub html files.
+Currently, only `utf-8` is supported, if your txt file is encoded with other format, for example, `ANSI` in Windows system.
+You should transform it to `utf-8` first.

 ## Usage